DataDog/malicious-software-packages-dataset/README.md

   <img src="./image.png" height="300" />
 </p>

-This repository is an open-source dataset of malicious software packages identified by Datadog, as part of our security research efforts in software supply-chain security.
+This repository is an open-source dataset of hundreds of <span id="package-count"></span> software packages identified by Datadog, as part of our security research efforts in software supply-chain security.
 Most of the malicious packages have been identified by [GuardDog](https://github.com/DataDog/guarddog).

 Current ecosystems:
 - PyPI